 Protection against tsunamis (seawalls)

+Protection against tornadoes

 Nuclear material protection

 Security measures (zoning, barrier installation, patrol, intrusion detection, access control, etc.) are in place in compliance with relevant laws and regulations to protect nuclear materials from theft and those who might attempt to damage or destroy the nuclear facilities.
 The police and the Japan Coast Guard, moreover, are immediately notified of any emergencies to take concerted action.
 At the same time, security measures are reviewed mutually by all nuclear power operators to make improvements with other operators through learning.

 Cyber security measures

 Our information systems for reactor facilities, nuclear material protection equipment, etc. are designed to block access from outside the company to prevent unauthorized access, including cyberterrorism, through telecommunication circuits.
 In addition, even in secure areas, physical, logical, and management measures are taken in parallel to prevent unlawful attempts to access information systems for reactor facilities, nuclear material protection equipment, etc.

+Sustainability for the Kansai Electric Powe r Group

+Sustaniabilit for the number Electric Fore Gloup

+Kansai Transmission and Distribution, Inc.